Bujji & Bhairava

 Bujji & Bhairava (stylized onscreen as B&B: Bujji & Bhairava) is an Indian Telugu-language animated science fiction comedy television miniseries created and directed by Nag Ashwin and, written by Sahen Upadhyay.
 It is produced by Vyjayanthi Animation and Green Gold Animation.
 The series is a prelude to the 2024 film Kalki 2898 AD, and has a narrative primarily about Bhairava and his AI droid/vehicle companion BU-JZ-1 (Bujji).

 The series is part of The Kalki Cinematic Universe and premiered on 31 May 2024 on Amazon Prime Video.
-The show emerged as the most-watched Telugu show in India, in the first 6 months of 2024, with 49 lakhs (4.9 million) views.
+The show emerged as the most-watched Telugu show in India, in the first 6 months of 2024, with 49 lakh (4.9 million) views.

 Overview

 The series is set two years before the events of the film in the year 2896, in Kasi.
 (Note: Kasi/Kashi is another name for the holy city of Varanasi, one of the oldest cities in India.)
 Bhairava is a bounty hunter with dreams of getting into the Complex, an inverted pyramid structure located in the heart of the city, by collecting a million "units" needed for gaining access inside.
 (Note: A type of universal world currency in the Kalki universe.)
 BU-JZ1 is an AI pilot of a cargo plane, waiting for her promotion at the Complex.
 At their lowest point, these two unlikely souls, find each other to set of a crackling story of ambition, adventure, partnership, and mainly friendship.